Xuyun: Middle age and enlightenment

 For the next several days, Xuyun sat in continuous meditation.
 In his autobiography, he wrote: "[in] the purity of my singleness of mind, I forgot all about my body.
 Twenty days later, my illness vanished completely.
 From that moment, with all my thoughts entirely wiped out, my practice took effect throughout the day and night.
 My steps were as swift as if I was flying in the air.
 One evening, after meditation, I opened my eyes and suddenly saw I was in brightness similar to broad daylight in which I could see everything inside and outside the monastery..."
 But he knew that this occurrence was only a mental state, and that it was not at all rare.
-He did not become attached to this achievement, but continued his single-minded investigation of the topic, "who is mindful of the Buddha?" over and over again, he delved into this topic without interruption.
+He did not become attached to this achievement, but continued his single-minded investigation of the question, "who is mindful of the Buddha?"
+He delved into this topic without interruption.

 Xuyun composed a commemorative verse for the oft-cited moment of profound insight, which was galvanized by the sound of a breaking teacup in the Chan Hall:

 Later life

-Xuyun tirelessly worked as a bodhisattva, teaching precepts, explaining sutras, and restoring old temples.
+Xuyun worked tirelessly as a bodhisattva, teaching precepts, explaining sutras, and restoring old temples.
 He worked throughout Asia, creating a following across Burma, Thailand, Malaya, and Vietnam, as well as Tibet and China.
 He remained in China during World War II.
-In the winter of 1942, Xuyun held a 'Protect the Nation, Quell the Disaster, Mahākaruṇā Dharma Assembly that lasted over three months long in Chongqing, the capital of China at that time.
-He stayed after the rise of the People's Republic of China to support the Buddhist communities rather than retreat to the safety of Hong Kong or Taiwan.
+In the winter of 1942, Xuyun held a "Protect the Nation, Quell the Disaster, Mahākaruṇā Dharma Assembly" that lasted over three months in Chongqing, the capital of China at that time.
+He stayed after the rise of the People's Republic of China (PRC) to support the Buddhist communities rather than retreat to the safety of Hong Kong or Taiwan.